Cripple Creek (Mountain Man)

-- Participants may want to bring some cash for spending money.
-Cripple Creek Canteen has items for sale as well as period snacks and cold root beer.
+- Cash to spend at the Cripple Creek Canteen.
+The canteen sells general camp merchandise as well as period snacks and cold root beer.

 - We recommend that all food, beverages, electronic devices, and other expensive items be left at home or at base camp.